bradford415/ai-plays-snake/README.md

-# Deep Q-Learning Snake AI
+# Snake AI Using Deep Q-Learning
 ## Overview
 This AI uses Deep Q-Learning to learn how to play the game snake.
 Essentially, the Deep Q-Network (DQN) is fed states.
 These states are specific scenarios the snake will encounter throughout the game, encoded with one-hot labels.
 The DQN will update the action Q-values based on the